ConnorHoang/robot_localization_cpp/README.md

 #### Resample Particles
 Sort the particles in the particle cloud by weight and remove the lowest 25%.
 Replace 20% of the original particles as duplicates of the continuing particles with random noise, where continuing particles with higher weights have proportionally more particles assigned to them.
 Generate the remaining particles completely randomly.
 #### Calculate Pose
+The estimated robot pose is calculated by finding the particle with the best weight, and then updating the transform between the map and odom frame to make the assumption that this particle's location and heading are the robot's position and heading.
 ####

 <!-- image of steps taken in run loop -->